Raeford’s MVP – Military Fiction and a romantic love story

 A Military Fiction Story about Love, War and Redemption

-Raeford’s MVP is military fiction and a dramatic love story that will make you laugh and cry at the same time.
-The Word Hunter-Rick DeStefanis-takes his readers on a special journey with Sergeant Billy Coker from his last thirty days in Vietnam, back home to America.
-A military fiction story by turns deadly serious and side-splittingly funny, Raeford’s MVP introduces readers to the post-Vietnam world of a nineteen-year-old paratrooper who must find life after war.
+Book #4 of The Vietnam War Series, Raeford’s MVP is a story of love, war and redemption.
+Guaranteed to make you laugh and cry, this book takes readers on a special journey with Sergeant Billy Coker from his last thirty days in Vietnam, back home to America and into the seemingly futureless void of post-traumatic stress.
+A military fiction story which is by turns deadly serious and side-splittingly funny, Raeford’s MVP introduces readers to the post-Vietnam world of a nineteen-year-old paratrooper who must find life after war.

-Raeford’s MVP, is a departure from Rick DeStefanis’s first two war novels.
-Although the first six chapters take place in Vietnam, the focus of this story is a young veteran’s journey toward recovery from Post-Traumatic Stress Disorder.
-It is a story of love, war, and recovery as DeStefanis again takes what could be a mundane subject and infuses it with humor and tenderness, producing another of his “page-turner” Vietnam War stories.
-Military fiction at its best, Raeford’s MVP has been reviewed and recommended by veterans from privates to generals, as it delves deeply into the world of PTSD in such a way that readers find tears and laughter on the same page.
+Raeford’s MVP, is a departure from the first two novels in the Vietnam War Series.
+Although the first six chapters of this story take place in Vietnam, author Rick DeStefanis takes his readers on a young veteran’s subsequent journey toward recovery.
+By infusing what could have been an otherwise mundane subject with humor and tenderness, he has produced another top-notch “page-turner.”
+Military fiction at its finest, Raeford’s MVP has been reviewed and recommended by veterans from privates to generals, as it delves deeply into the world of post-traumatic stress in such a way that readers find tears and laughter on the same page.
 Read it.
 You will be rewarded.

 This is a review of my latest novel, The Birdhouse Man, along with an interview by the executive editor of the Mountain Times (https://bit.ly/3esx3Ys), Tom Mayer.
 I hope you will find it informative and entertaining:

 A novel Vietnam War story grounded in the mountains of North Carolina: ‘The Birdhouse Man’ by Rick DeStefanis